JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 Our cache is a `Map` because otherwise different consumers of the  hook would overwrite the cache with their unrelated data.

-This means we need add a `key` parameter to the hook:
+This means we need to add a `key` parameter to the hook:

 ```ts
 export function useAsyncFunction<T>(key: string, asyncFunction: () => Promise<T>) {